 It’s hard enough to get the kids into the car for a day at the park, let alone packing the whole brood—and all their stuff!—up for a family holiday.
-So if you’re wondering how you’re going to make it through all the car rides, plane trips and taxi jaunts without losing your mom cool, here are a few great travel hacks to make the journey easier.
+So if you’re wondering how you’re going to make it through all the car rides, plane trips and taxi jaunts without losing your mom cool, here are a few great travel hacks to make your next family vacation a little bit easier.

 Use Tidy Snaps to Roll Your Clothes

 Packing your bags can be a pain.
 Especially when you're a kid.
 But these fun little gadgets make it easy for anyone to roll up clothes into neat little packages (rolling clothes helps ward off wrinkles and saves tons of space).
 The Tidy Snap System comes with a special "flip board" that helps kids (and adults) fold and roll clothes neatly and 25 Tidy Bands that snap around the rolled clothes so they don't get all disheveled in your bags.
 Basically, it's like a snap bracelet for your clothes—and by the looks of this video, it'll make packing for your trip way more fun for everyone.

 Pssst: Tidy Snap is also great for keeping clothes organized and color-coordinated in jam-packed closets.

 Cost: $24.95 for a Starter Kit; additional bands available in 10 and 30-packs.

 Push Two Hotel Chairs Together To Make a Toddler Bed